StackStorm/st2docs/docs/source/datastore.rst

     no guarantee is made w.r.t ``security`` of the credentials stored in key value store.

 Key value store now allows users to store encrypted values (secrets).
-Symmetric encryption is used to encrypt secrets. |st2| administrator is responsible for generating symmetric key used for encryption / decryption.
-It goes without saying that |st2| operator and administrator (or anyone else who has access to the key) can decrypt the encrypted values if they want to.
+Symmetric encryption is used to encrypt secrets.
+The |st2| administrator is responsible for generating symmetric key used for encryption / decryption.
+It goes without saying that the |st2| operator and administrator (or anyone else who has access to the key) can decrypt the encrypted values if they want to.

-To generate a symmetric crypto key (AES256 used for both encryption and decryption) as an admin, please run
+To generate a symmetric crypto key (AES256 used for both encryption and decryption) as an admin, please run:

 .. code-block:: bash